Income Qualification

 In addition, as a STUDENT Bobby will only qualify if he can meet one of the following conditions: 1.
 He is older than 24 years of age or 2. he has a documented disability or 3. he has dependents or 4) He is a veteran.

-Example 3: Jolie is a nurse at Boulder Community Hospital earning $35,000 per year.
+Example 3: Jolie is a nurse at Boulder Community Hospital earning $60,000 per year.
 Jolie wants to live at Ostara in one of the family apartments.
-Her income is greater than the income cap for a single person at Ostara, but Jolie has 2 children so her household has 3 members.
-In 2016 the income cap for a 3 person household in Boulder County (at 50% of area median income) is $42,700.
-Thus Jolie can income qualify to live at North Haven.
+The income cap for the Ostara apartments is 50% Area Median Income for Boulder County.
+In 2024, 50% AMI for a 1 person household is $51,5100.
+Jolie’s income is greater than the income cap for a single person at Ostara, but Jolie has 2 children so her household has 3 members.
+In 2024, 50% AMI for a 3 person household in Boulder County is $65,700.
+So Jolie can income qualify to live at Ostara.

-Example 4: Darby is a teacher at a local preschool where they make $28,000 per year.
-Darby’s parent passed away a few years ago and Darby inherited $60,000.
+Example 4: Darby is a teacher at a local preschool where they make $45,000 per year.
+Darby’s parent passed away a few years ago and Darby inherited $120,000.
 They invested in a traditional IRA which they will be able to draw from in 5 years when they turn 59 1/2.
-Darby is applying to live at Ingram Court, where they are below the income cap for a single person.
-Even though Darby has over $55,000 in their IRA, they aren’t at an age where they can draw from it without penalty, so this account does not count as liquid assets.
-Darby is able to income qualify for Ingram Court.
+Darby is applying to live at Mango Manor, where they are below the income cap for a single person.
+Even though Darby has over $100,000 in their IRA, they aren’t at an age where they can draw from it without penalty, so this account does not count as liquid assets.
+Darby is able to income qualify for Mango Manor.

 Q: I’m a student and I’m younger than 24, can I live in a BHC cooperative?